nixxo/rust-lang-book-it/src/ch06-03-if-let.md

 `else` is the same as the block of code that would go with the `_` case in the `match` expression that is equivalent to the `if let` and `else`.
-Recall the `Coin` enum definition in Listing 6-4, where the `Quarter` variant also held a `UsState` value.
+Recall the `Coin` enum definition in Listing 6-4, where the `Quarter` variant also held a `StatoUSA` value.
 If we wanted to count all non-quarter coins we see while also announcing the state of the quarters, we could do that with a `match` expression, like this: